 Is loud purring always a good sign?

 Not always.
 While loud purring often means happiness and relaxation, it can also indicate stress, discomfort, pain, or even simply a request for food or attention.
 Always look beyond the purr to your cat’s body language and behavior to identify the underlying reason for the purr.
+Cat owners should remember that context is the important thing when interpreting their pet’s sounds.

 Why does my cat purr so loudly when I pet them?

 When your cat purrs loudly while you pet it, it typically means it is feeling very relaxed, safe, and loved.
 It indicates that it truly enjoys your company!
 Purring loudly while cuddling is one of the biggest compliments that a cat can give you!
+This is often a clear sign of contentment.

 Should I worry if my cat stops purring suddenly?